 CCF is free for consumers of coaching to use to find ICF-credentialed coach members.

 Your credential expiration date may be found on your ICF Credential certificate provided when your credential was awarded or renewed.
-ICF Members may access their credential information by logging into the Members section of our website, and clicking on “Manage My Account,” then “Edit Contact Information.”
+ICF Members may access their credential information by logging into the Members section of our website, and clicking on “Edit Profile,” then “Edit Contact Info.”

 If your credential was due for renewal less than one (1) year ago, you may still be eligible to renew by submitting additional 1.2 CCE units for each month your credential has lapsed.